 The Cosmic Birth of the Infinity Stones

-So, where did these all-powerful stones come from?
+So where did these all-powerful stones come from?
 In the comics, their origin is tied to a lonely, primordial entity named Nemesis.
 Eons ago, before the universe as we know it existed, Nemesis was the sole sentient being.
-Overwhelmed by its solitude, it chose to shatter itself, and from its remains, the six Infinity Gems were born.
-Each Gem embodied a core aspect of existence: Space, Mind, Reality, Power, Time, and Soul.
+Overwhelmed by its own solitude, it chose to shatter itself, and from its remains the six Infinity Gems were born, each embodying a core aspect of existence: Space, Mind, Reality, Power, Time, and Soul.

 These gems were scattered across the cosmos, each one a universe-altering artifact in its own right.
-But their true power was only revealed when they were brought together.
-Anyone who could unite all six Infinity Gems on the legendary Infinity Gauntlet would gain complete mastery over the fabric of reality, able to reshape the universe to their every whim.
-This ultimate power has tempted countless beings throughout Marvel history, from the cosmic Elders of the Universe to Earth’s own Illuminati, but none have been more obsessed with them than the Mad Titan, Thanos.
+But their true potential was only unlocked when they were united.
+Anyone who could gather all six on the legendary Infinity Gauntlet would gain complete mastery over reality itself, able to reshape the universe to any whim.
+That ultimate power has tempted countless beings across Marvel history, from the cosmic Elders of the Universe to Earth’s own Illuminati, but none has been more obsessed than the Mad Titan, Thanos.
+If you enjoy tracking the most reality-warping objects in comics, our ranking of the most powerful comic book characters puts these stone-wielders in context.

-Each of the original six Infinity Stones grants its wielder specific, god-like abilities.
-Here’s a look at what each one does, and where they first popped up in the comics.
+Each of the original six Infinity Stones grants its wielder a specific, god-like ability.
+Here is what each one does and where it first appeared in the comics.

 The Soul Stone (or Gem)